Code of Conduct

 All known recruiters will henceforth be removed from our events, meetup groups and social media channels, but we are happy to stay connected as we realise that this is also an important service in helping our members in their careers.
 Therefore, we are happy for those to stay involved with our twitter and other open media.

-*We are aware that with www.wthub.org we are now partnered with www.womenstechjobs.co.uk which was set up by us to act as a careers service with some recruitment, however we will not be soliciting any candidates or clients at our events as we value that these events are important as stand alone groups.
+*We are aware that with www.wthub.org are now partnered with www.adlib-recruitment.co.uk, however there will be no unsolicited recruitment of any candidates or clients at our events as we value that these events are important as stand alone groups.

 This Code of Conduct has been adapted from the Plone Foundation and is licensed under a Creative Commons Attribution-Share Alike 3.0 Unported license